juliesymons/juliesymons/GettingStarted.md

 It can be also found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/cogio/BackgroundSubtraction.scala) and at this location in your IDE:
 `./cct-tutorial/src/scala/tutorial/cogio/BackgroundSubtraction.scala`

-The input is an mpeg movie file.
-The `ColorMovie` API from cct-io opens the file, creates a sensor, and feeds one frame into the sensor for each step of the compute graph.
+The input is an mpeg movie file, `courtyard.mp4`.
+The `ColorMovie` API from **cct-io** (imported as `cogio`) opens the file, creates a sensor, and feeds one frame from the sensor to the *tensor field* `movie` with each step of the *compute graph*.
 The `movie` field is `ColorField` of 2 dimensions, 270 rows by 480 columns with 3 pixels for the color.
 It is converted to a `VectorField` of the same shape.
 Most operations work on vector fields, not color fields.

 The `VectorField` named `background`is created using the same shape, dimensions, and order as the `movieVector`, 270x480x3.
 The background is learned over time from the frames of the courtyard movie with the use of the feedback operator, `<==`.
 It takes about 1000 frames to stabilize.
 The background pixels at each position outweigh any temporary movement in the foreground.
 This calculation involves two constant multiplications and one addition at each point.